 Members who add or change 4-H project horses can re-submit ID Sheets up until April 1, 2014 and still be eligible for competition.
 ID Sheets should also be submitted for any equines as soon as aquired for use in 4-H throughout the year.
 If a member's only project horse is lost or becomes unsound after April 1st he/she can submit a horse ID form for a replacement equine along with a written explanation and request to the County 4-H Horse Council.
 Restrictions for competition and/or premiums/ribbons may apply.
 Lincoln Co.
 Horse Members should refer to the Li.
 Co.
 4-H Horse Policy

-Due ASAP - no later than April 1, 2014
+Were Due April 1, 2014 to:

 Assumption of Risk Form PDF